 Specific survey questions include:

-ArtsBoston is deploying the survey bi-weekly to its email list of local arts attendees starting on May 15.
-In addition, ArtsBoston is supporting the participation of a cohort of 15 arts organizations of varying genres/sizes, which will deploy the survey to their patrons in June, August and October.
+ArtsBoston has been deploying the survey bi-weekly to its email list of local arts attendees since May 15, 2020.
+In addition, ArtsBoston is supporting the participation of a cohort of 15 arts organizations of varying genres/sizes.
+Phase I of the research ran June – November 2020.
+Phase II will continue through the Fall of 2021.
 Results will be analyzed and shared in comparison to other participating cities, including Chicago, New York, and San Francisco, as well as regionally to provide a local, real-time lens.

 Many thanks to the City of Boston, Mayor’s Office of Arts and Culture for its support of the cohort participation.